 The purpose of the ABPTS reconsideration procedure is to enable a candidate to challenge an ABPTS decision denying certification and to seek relief from untoward circumstances associated with the onsite administration of the examination and errors in the transmission of examination responses due to technical malfunction.
-To be considered, the request must include supporting evidence of technical malfunction.
+To be considered, the request must include supporting evidence.

-An examinee must submit a request for reconsideration in writing and address the request to the Chair of ABPTS at the APTA Specialist Certification Program.
+An examinee must submit a request for reconsideration in writing, by email, and address the request to the Chair of ABPTS at the APTA Specialist Certification Program.
 To request reconsideration, a written request must be submitted no later than two weeks after the date of the letter notifying the test taker of exam results.
-For purposes of determining compliance with the foregoing deadline, a request for reconsideration will be deemed submitted on the postmark date.
+For purposes of determining compliance with the foregoing deadline, a request for reconsideration will be deemed submitted on the date the request was received by email.
 The request for reconsideration must specify the grounds on which it is based, and the corrective action sought.
-Within seven days of the receipt of a request for consideration ABPTS will acknowledge in writing the receipt of the request, including the date on which the request was received.
+Within seven days of the receipt of a request for consideration ABPTS will acknowledge by email the receipt of the request, including the date on which the request was received.